mitsuba-renderer/drjit/docs/cpp.rst

    };

 Custom data structures can be defined globally, locally, and they can be arbitrarily nested.
-Dr.Jit static arrays, tuples (:cpp:class:`drjit.tuple`), STL ``std::tuple<...>`` and ``std::pair<T1, T2>`` are all automatically traversable.
+Dr.Jit static arrays, tuples (:cpp:class:`drjit::tuple`), STL ``std::tuple<...>`` and ``std::pair<T1, T2>`` are all automatically traversable.